 Is your job harder to perform due to increased pain because of repetitive motion while performing your duties?
 Has your work taken a serious physical toll on your body?
 Not all work-related injuries happen suddenly.
 Many serious injuries take years to develop.

-Common Conditions Associated with Repetitive Stress
+Common Conditions Associated with Repetitive Motion

 If left untreated, they can lead to debilitating conditions including: